ieeeWang/DL-open-course-resources/README.md

 --------------------------------------------------------------------------------

-# Welcome to Deep Learning open-course resources
+# Welcome to ML DL open-course resources

 **This guide** is based on “my personal” favorite methods to learn Deep Learning.